 Fall is a magical time of year.
 Something about the air turning brisk, the leaves changing, the pumpkins, and fall activities that really comforts the soul.
 It makes me excited to cook again and inspiration tends to hit around these parts.
 Maybe it’s because the garden gleaming full of the last ripe vegetables waiting to be chopped, mixed with other delicious ingredients, and eaten by the bushel.
 Maybe it’s because the house is finally a nice temperature that I want to bake, and cook, and not just eat something that won’t heat up the house.
 Our house doesn’t have air conditioning, Lord help us.
-Maybe it’s because the nice weather is ending and we are anticipating the disappearing sunshine and the days of loom and gloom approaching.
-Whatever it is, we tend to soak these last days of beautiful weather.
+Maybe it’s because the nice weather is ending, and we are anticipating the disappearing sunshine and the days of loom and gloom approaching.
+Whatever it is, we tend to soak up these last days of beautiful weather.
 For now, I’m going to soak in these amazing days, the windows are open and the cool fall breeze is coming in.
 It really doesn’t get much better than that.

-I get excited for the new spices, particularly pumpkin spice (but really who doesn’t?).
-It gives me a nostalgic feeling and I try to figure out how to use it any way possible.
-Oatmeal, pumpkin banana bread (recipe coming soon), caramel sauce, this granola, oatmeal lace cookies, marshmallows, popcorn, coffee, smoothies, and of course pumpkin pie.
+I get excited for the new spices, particularly pumpkin spice (but really, who doesn’t?).
+It gives me a nostalgic feeling, and I try to figure out how to use it any way possible.
+Oatmeal, pumpkin banana bread (recipe coming soon), caramel sauce, this granola, oatmeal lace cookies, marshmallows, popcorn, coffee, smoothies, and of course, pumpkin pie.